 In the event a student drops from a course before the course begins with intentions to re-enter the next course in sequence, the regular financial aid disbursements will be adjusted accordingly or may result in cancellation.

 If a withdrawal occurs after the course begins, the student may find that financial aid will not cover all course work toward the end of his/her program.
 Each case is considered individually based on Federal regulations for Title IV funds.
 Students must be personally responsible for the financial aid ramifications of any withdrawal from the adult studies program.

-It is the student’s responsibility to contact the Office of Student Financial Planning to reactivate his/her financial aid upon reentry into the program.
+It is the student’s responsibility to contact the financial aid office to reactivate his/her financial aid upon reentry into the program.

 Other Financial Aid Programs:

 Veterans' Benefits: Certain armed service veterans and dependents who qualify under federal laws administered by the veterans administration are eligible to receive educational benefits.
 Information about these programs may be obtained by writing the state veterans administration office.

 Vocational Rehabilitation Benefits: Individuals with physical disabilities classified as vocational handicaps may receive financial aid from state departments of vocational rehabilitation.
 Detailed information is available through the departments of vocational rehabilitation in the student's home state.

 The Higher Education Act of 1965 (HEA), as amended, mandates institutions of higher education to establish minimum standards of Satisfactory Academic Progress (SAP).
 In order to comply with these requirements [Department of Education Federal Regulations 668.16(e), 668.32(f), and 668.34], Belhaven University has established the following definition or standard of Satisfactory Academic Progress for undergraduate students.
 A student not making SAP, as deemed by the following conditions, will lose his or her financial aid eligibility [668.329(a)(7)].